Frequently Asked Advising Questions

 Each faculty member has their own individual research lab where students can assist in ongoing experiments or projects.
 To find out each faculty members research interests, view the faculty listing on our school website.
 Make an appointment with the faculty member whose interests meet yours and come prepared with a synopsis of what type of research you would like to conduct and what results you would like to obtain.
 Have an idea of how you would conduct this research.
 If you only want to volunteer as a participant, many of the ongoing projects of faculty and graduate students are listed on the doors throughout the building, or ask one of your instructors if they know of any project you can volunteer for.

 You must submit an Application for Graduation to the Registrar.
 Search “Apply to Graduate” on your MyUWF Desktop.
 It will bring you to the Student Records menu.
 Complete the Dynamic Online Form.
 You should discuss this form with your Academic Advisor at your Pre-Graduation Audit appointment.
 You will schedule this appointment with your advisor through Navigate (also on your MyUWF Desktop).

 What is the Certificate in Human Resources and how do I obtain it?

 The Certificate in Human Resources is designed for undergraduates who wish to complete a module of Psychology courses related to the management of human resources.
 This Certificate can be earned by students who are majoring or minoring in Psychology, majoring in other fields such as management or enrolled as special students (with or without a bachelor’s degree).
 For Psychology majors or minors, these courses may be included in degree requirements.

 Award of the Certificate requires completion of the 15 semester hours of specific course work with an average of 2.0 (C) in all work included in the Certificate.
-For more information visit the Certificate in Human Resources web page, and to enroll email Dr. Valerie Morganson at email@example.com to sign up and pick your elective.
+For more information visit the Certificate in Human Resources web page, and to enroll email Dr. Sherry Schneider at firstname.lastname@example.org to sign up and pick your elective.